NZBMA’s Terms & Conditions

 4. Appointment Cancellation Policy

-To ensure fair fees that reflect actural losses while maintaining reasonable terms for clients, the following structure applies:
+To ensure fair fees that reflect actual losses whilst maintaining reasonable terms for clients, the following structure applies:

 48+ Hours Advance Notice: No cancellation fee is charged.
 Clients retain full rebooking privileges, respecting scheduling protocols.

-24-48 Hours Advance Notice: A fee of 50% of the scheduled service cost is applied to compensate for reduced rebooking opportunities while allowing client flexibility.
+24-48 Hours Advance Notice: A fee of 50% of the scheduled service cost is applied to compensate for reduced rebooking opportunities whilst allowing client flexibility.

 12-24 Hours Advance Notice: A fee of 75% of the scheduled service cost is applied, reflecting limited rebooking possibilities and committed professional time.